 To find out, take a look at your standards.
 Standards are the ideas or definitions we keep in mind to define success for ourselves.
 For example, when I'm working on a college paper, my standard may be any of the following:

 - A paper that meets the requirements of the assignment.

 - A paper that shows my skill and independent thought.

 - A paper that is better than every other students' paper and gets an A.

-As you can tell, some of the above standards are healthier than others.
-The first two standards are focused on what I can do and control: writing an assignment that meets the requirements, demonstrates my knowledge, and shows my skill and thought.
-These standards will probably help guide me to writing a paper that I am proud of, regardless of my grade received.
+Some of those standards are higher than others.
+The first two standards are focused on what I can do and control: writing an assignment that meets the requirements and shows my skill.
+These standards could help me write a paper that I'm proud of, regardless of what grade I get.

-The third standard is based on things I can't control: the quality of the other students' work, and the grade the professor gives me.
-If I try to meet this standard, I will probably never get to a level that I am proud of; someone could always write a better paper, and I don't know what grade I'll get.
+But the third standard is based on things I can't control: how good everyone else's paper is, and the grade the professor gives me.
+If that's my goal, I'll probably never get to a level that I am proud of; someone could always write a better paper, and I don't know what grade I'll get.